choudharyalind93/gravity-pro/README.md

-# to create a gke cluster and its associated network components
+# create a gke cluster and its network components
-# obtain privileges for the serivce account is being used
-# source the service account key on local to initiate the tf

 cd infra